pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

  - Build an application and store it in Azure Container Registry
  - Activate OpenID Connect (OIDC) issuer on an Azure Kubernetes Service (AKS)cluster (or create a new cluster with OIDC activated)
-- Create a secret and store it in Azure Key Vault
+- Create a secret and store it in Azure KeyVault
 - Create an Azure Active Directory (Azure AD) managed identity
 - Connect the managed identity to a Kubernetes service account with token federation
-- Deploy a workload and verify secure authentication to Azure Key Vault with the workload identity
+- Deploy a workload and verify secure authentication to Azure KeyVault with the workload identity
 - Configure network policies in AKS to control traffic between pods.

 ### 4.1.1 Workload Identity